Polygyny: Christianity

 The Lutheran World Federation hosted a regional conference in Africa, in which the acceptance of polygynists and their wives into full membership by the Lutheran Church in Liberia was defended as being permissible.
 The Lutheran Church in Liberia, while permitting men to retain their wives from marriages prior to being received into the Church, does not permit polygynists who have become Christians to marry more wives after they have received the sacrament of Holy Baptism.
-Evangelical Lutheran missionaries in Maasai also tolerate the practice of polygyny and in Southern Sudan, some polygynists are becoming Lutheran Christians.
+Evangelical Lutheran missionaries in Maasai also tolerate the practice of polygyny and in Southern Sudan, and some polygynists are becoming Lutheran Christians.

 On the other hand, the Roman Catholic Church criticizes polygyny in the Catechism of the Catholic Church.
-Under paragraph 2387 of "Other offenses against the dignity of marriage" of the Catechism of the Catholic Church, it states "is not in accord with the moral law."
+Under paragraph 2387 of "Other offenses against the dignity of marriage" of the Catechism of the Catholic Church, it states "is not in accord with the moral law".
 Additionally, paragraph 1645 of "The Goods and Requirements of Conjugal Love" states "The unity of marriage, distinctly recognized by our Lord, is made clear in the equal personal dignity which must be accorded to husband and wife in mutual and unreserved affection.
 Polygamy is contrary to conjugal love which is undivided and exclusive."
 There are small numbers of Roman Catholic theologians that claim polygyny can be an authentic form of marriage in certain regions such as Africa.

 In Sub-Saharan Africa, there has often been a tension between the Western Christian insistence on monogamy and the traditional practice of polygamy.
 In some instances in recent times there have been moves for accommodation; in other instances, churches have resisted such moves strongly.
 African Independent Churches have sometimes referred to those parts of the Old Testament that describe polygamy in defending the practice.

 Hinduism

 The Hindu scriptures acknowledge numerous occasions of polygyny; it was the norm among kings, the nobility and the extremely wealthy.
-Pandu, the father of the Pandavas in Mahabharata, had two wives Kunti and Madri.
-Many other personalities including Rama had only one wife, and while this was regarded as morally exemplary, polygyny remained customary and widely unacceptable among Hindus that's why it was legally abolished for Hindus in India by the Hindu Marriage Act of 1955.
+For instance Pandu, the father of the Pandavas in Mahabharata, had two wives: Kunti and Madri.
+Similarly, Dashratha had three chief wives: Kausalya, Sumitra, and Kaikeyi.
+Having more than one wife was a social custom that was believed to increase the prestige of a man.
+Although many other personalities including Rama had only one wife, as monogamy was regarded as the morally superior type of marriage, polygyny remained customary and widely acceptable among Hindus until it was legally abolished for Hindus in India by the Hindu Marriage Act of 1955.